 You also need the support and positive feedback that comes from having coffee or lunch with former colleagues familiar with your best work.
 Set a goal, such as having two networking calls a day and two or three in-person meetings a week.
 When you talk to people you've worked with in the past, they'll learn what you accomplished recently and where you want to go next.

-Now go!
-Pick up the phone or send an email.
-Reach out to the people who will lead you to your next, better job.
+So whether you pick up the phone or send an email, reach out to the people who will lead you to your next great job.